Rising damp Treatment Advice

-Every building is prone to damp, but it’s the older buildings, places that have stood for a long time, perhaps centuries, which are more prone to this problem.
+Every building is prone to damp, but it’s the older buildings, places that have stood for a long time, perhaps centuries, which are more prone to rising damp.
 This problem is mitigated by modern building practices where properties are built with damp proof courses, in most cases impermeable plastic membranes to stop water passing through.
 But some buildings don’t have this precaution.
+Find out more about this with damp proofing London experts.

 The main causes of rising damp is simply down to groundwater.
 It’s basically moisture when the groundwater rises underneath or next to the walls of your home, and it doesn’t matter if the walls are made of brick, stone, block.
 The moisture rises through the small holes present in the mortar or brick.
 Eventually, gravity will stop the rise of the water, by counteracting the upwards force of the capillary action.
 On the whole rising damp will occur when the water has reached a height of 1.2, but its effects – salt deposits, for instance, may be present at a much higher level because of the non-breathing wall coverings such as vinyl wallpaper or non-breathing paints.